sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - You should have a training platform capable of delivering online training in a variety of formats.
   - This should include competency testing and more simple recording of actions such as read and understood.
   - Recommended
-* - Training is not a one-off event and training may need to be repeated or account for changes in competency requirements.
+* - You must provided repeat or updated where necessary to account for changes in competency requirements.
+  - Training is not a one-off event.
-  - Electronic reminders for refresher training should be considered.
+    Electronic reminders for refresher training should be considered.
     Ideally training should remain relevant and so policies and processes should enable people to demonstrate competency rather than repeat training unnecessarily.
   - Mandatory
 ```